cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

  - Use _View > Command Palette_ to execute _Remote-SSH: Connect Current
     Window to Host..._
  - Enter `netid@ecelinux.ece.cornell.edu`
+ - Install the Verilog and Surfer extensions on the server
  - Use _View > Explorer_ to open your home directory on `ecelinux`
  - Use _View > Terminal_ to open a terminal on `ecelinux`